kasinasaaket/Culturax/README.md

 ### 🔹 A. Masked Language Modeling (MLM)

 The core self-supervised objective follows a strict bidirectional token prediction framework.
-Given a multilingual sequence 𝑋

-=

-(

-𝑥1

-,

-𝑥2

-,

-…

-,

-𝑥𝑛

-)
-, a subset of tokens Y ⊂ X is replaced with a special [MASK] token (15% corruption rate).
+Given a multilingual sequence 𝑋 = (𝑥1, 𝑥2, …, 𝑥𝑛), a subset of tokens Y ⊂ X is replaced with a special [MASK] token (15% corruption rate).
 The objective function minimizes the cross-entropy loss over the masked positions:

-LMLM(θ)=−∑i∈YlogP(xi∣X∖Y;θ)script cap L sub MLM end-sub open paren theta close paren equals negative sum over i is an element of cap Y of log cap P open paren x sub i divides cap X sub ∖ cap Y end-sub ; theta close paren
 ℒMLM(𝜃)=−𝑖∈𝑌log𝑃(𝑥𝑖∣𝑋∖𝑌;𝜃)

 ### 🔹 B. Curriculum Learning Framework

 To enforce a progressive learning trajectory, the data loader organizes data into discrete complexity tiers.
-The difficulty metric
-𝒟

-(

-𝑆

-)
- for a text sample S is computed using a multi-factor heuristic balancing:
+The difficulty metric 𝒟(𝑆) for a text sample S is computed using a multi-factor heuristic balancing:

 1. **Sequence Length:** |S|